Glenn Brenner: Career at WUSA

 KYW's news director happened to know Jim Snyder, the news director at WTOP-TV (as WUSA was then known) in Washington, D.C.
 He mentioned Brenner's on-air stunt, and told Snyder that Brenner would be let go in a short time.
 Intrigued with Brenner's on-air personality, Snyder reviewed tapes of Brenner's work and liked what he saw.

 WTOP-TV was seeking a new sports anchor to replace local sports broadcaster Warner Wolf, who had left the WTOP-TV for a job with ABC Sports.
 The station had hired Mike Wolfe as the weeknight sportscaster, while weekend duties were held by Klaus Wagner.
 But Wagner wasn't working out, and WTOP-TV declined to renew his one-year contract.
 Brenner made his D.C. debut on March 4, 1977.
-Wolfe was fired on March 22, and Brenner appointed his replacement.
-Wolfe adopted a very macho and aggressive style on the air, including an unbuttoned dress shirt and a "take it or shove it" attitude towards fans and athletes that grated on many viewers.
+Wolfe was fired on March 22, and Brenner was appointed his replacement.
+Wolfe had adopted a very macho and aggressive style on the air, including an unbuttoned dress shirt and a "take it or shove it" attitude towards fans and athletes that grated on many viewers.
 When evening news ratings began to decline, the station dismissed Wolfe with nine months left in his contract.
 Brenner was named the weeknight sportscaster.

 Brenner's on-air style was to mix humor with sports.
 He told The Washington Post, "I'm talking to a group of people who are not that interested in what I have to say.
 They've proven that statistically.
 So what I want to do is keep their interest.
 And the way I can best do that is to relate to them."
 One of his signature bits included the "Weenie of the Week", in which he poked fun at bombastic professional athletes or unsportsmanlike behavior.
 When egotistical athletes did things which embarrassed others, Brenner often took them to task during the "Weenie of the Week" segment.
 In November 1987, Washington Redskins football players Clarence Verdin and Ricky Sanders performed "The Star-Spangled Banner" at Madison Square Garden (forgetting the words and singing off-key) on Veterans Day; Brenner mixed footage of their performance with footage of actress Pia Zadora similarly mangling the national anthem at a National Basketball Association game.
 Hundreds of angry fans complained, and Brenner apologized at both the 6:00 p.m. and 11:00 p.m. newscasts the next day.
 But he refused to read an additional statement on the air, and was given a one-day suspension.
 Jibes at athletes, sports team owners, and others were common during Brenner's career, and yet he was so respected and well-liked that few people ever became angry with him.